 LIFESPAN OF BONDING MATERIAL

 An important caveat to the 10-year anticipated lifespan of your tooth bonding is that you must take proper care of bonded teeth, as well as overall oral health.
 This, of course, means engaging in proper oral hygiene, including brushing, flossing, and rinsing with mouthwash daily, and preferably after every meal.
-It also means scheduling regular dental visits for checkup and cleaning, and to address any issues that could compromise that health of a bonded tooth, or your oral health in general.
+It also means scheduling regular dental visits for checkups and cleaning and addressing any issues that could compromise the health of a bonded tooth, or your oral health in general.
 A healthy mouth helps to support long-lasting dental bonding.